Last updated:

 You don’t have to be living with the person you support to be helping to care for them.
 You could be helping for a few hours a week or supporting them full-time.

-Read more about the carers assessment and how to request one.
+You can find out more about the carers assessment and how to ask for one on our website.